gleekzorp/code-challenges/javascript/free-code-camp/basic-algorithm-scripting/readme.md

-# Free Code Camp Regex
+# Free Code Camp Javascript Basic Algorithm Scripting

 > This is a list of all the challenges I did for the Basic Algorithm Scripting section of the Javascript Algorithms and Data Structures Certification.